| Annual Chinese Holidays Chapter 1 - Chinese

 the most significant Chinese holiday of the year include:

-• The practice of “Spring Cleaning” and resolving old debts
+• The Kitchen God ritual and legend• The practice of “Spring Cleaning” and resolving old debts

 • Hanging good luck sayings and spring couplets